nexe/nexe/README.md

 Where `2019` is the version of Visual Studio you have (if you have it).

 **Notes:**
-- The above works and has been tested with node.js `14.5.4` and `15.8.0`
 - Python 3 and Python 2 can coexist and `nexe` will still work, considering the `set config` area above
 - Don't use `npm install windows-build-tools` unless you're having some type of issue, because the above commands configures and installs the latest/preferred too.